Retrieval-Augmented Hierarchical in-Context Reinforcement Learning and Hindsight Modular Reflections for Task Planning with LLMs: Performance Evaluation

 \subsection{Ablation Study}

-To quantize the contribution to the performance of each part of HCRL, we perform an ablation study on the three datasets.
-We compare HCRL with three different HCRL variants. \begin{itemize} \item HCRL-Retry: We provide past failed full trajectories to the agent without any summarization or reflection.
-Since the trajectories are long, HCRL-Retry will terminate after a few episodes because of exceeding the maximum sequence length of the LLM. \item HCRL-Reflexion: We adopt Reflexion as the reflection technique where the reflection is on the full trajectory. \item HCRL w/o Tag: We let the LLM decide what should the next step be instead of guiding it with tags.
-In this way, besides generating actions in the environment's action spaces, it can also generate three types of actions--think, propose a goal, and finish a goal.
-Consequently, the reflection examples are redesigned to remove the tags. \end{itemize}
+To quantify the contribution to the performance of each part of RAHL, we performed an ablation study by comparing RAHL with three different variants of RAHL. \begin{itemize} \item RAHL-Retry: We provide past failed full trajectories to the agent without any summarization or reflection.
+Since the trajectories are long, RAHL-Retry will terminate after a few episodes because of exceeding the maximum sequence length of the LLM. \item RAHL-Reflexion: We adopt Reflexion as the reflection technique where the reflection is on the full trajectory. \item RAHL w/o Tag: We let the LLM decide what the next step should be instead of guiding it with tags.
+In this way, in addition to generating actions in the environment's action spaces, it can also generate three types of actions: think, propose a goal, and finish a goal.
+Consequently, the reflection examples have been redesigned to remove the tags. \end{itemize}

-Note that, in the experiment, HCRL-Retry, HCRL-Reflexion, and HCRL-HMR have the same first episode because they all have HCRL as the decision maker and the difference among them is the reflection technique.
-After we obtain the trajectory of the first episode using HCRL, we directly start from the second episode but with different long-term memories.
+Note that in the experiment, RAHL-Retry, RAHL-Reflexion, and RAHL-HMR have the same first episode because they all have RAHL as the decision maker, and the difference among them is the reflection technique.
+After we obtain the trajectory of the first episode using RAHL, we start directly from the second episode but with different long-term memories.

-The results are presented in Figure~\ref{fig:results}.
-We can observe that the HCRL w/o Tag does not achieve comparable performances with other tag-guided methods, indicating that injecting the prior knowledge of humans' thought processes is helpful for LLM agents' decision-making.
-Moreover, HCRL-Reflexion and HCRL-HMR can outperform HCRL-Retry because experiences in human language can be perceived better by the LLM agent than plain trajectories, not to mention that retry-based methods are not scalable because of the possibility of exceeding the maximum sequence length of the LLMs.
-Another notable observation is that HCRL-HMR can outperform HCRL-Reflexion, because modular reflections are more efficient in identifying errors agents made, especially in long trajectories and text-heavy environments like ALFWorld (Figure~\ref{fig:alfworld}) and HotpotQA (Figure~\ref{fig:hotpotqa}).
+The results are presented in Fig.~\ref{fig:results}.
+We can observe that the RAHL w/o Tag does not achieve comparable performances with other tag-guided methods, indicating that injecting the prior knowledge of humans' thought processes is helpful for LLM agents' decision-making.
+Moreover, RAHL-Reflexion and RAHL-HMR can outperform RAHL-Retry because experiences in human language can be perceived better by the LLM agent than plain trajectories, not to mention that retry-based methods are not scalable because of the possibility of exceeding the maximum sequence length of the LLMs.
+Another notable observation is that RAHL-HMR can outperform RAHL-Reflexion, because modular reflections are more efficient in identifying errors agents made, especially in long trajectories and text-heavy environments like ALFWorld (Fig.~\ref{fig:alfworld}) and HotpotQA (Fig.~\ref{fig:hotpotqa}).